mvngu/haskyll/doc/hello_friend.md

 :include: file="assets/src/hello/hello.hs", name="hello.hs", line=25:-

 Ignore the code segment `main = `.
-We will discuss that later on in the section [The function `main`](#the-function-main).
+We will discuss that in the section [The function `main`](#the-function-main).

 Now use GHC to compile your source file to machine code.
 The compiler is called